Data

 Unemployment Rate

-Figure 3 shows the unemployment rates for College Station-Bryan from January 2008 to July 2023, and for Texas and the nation as a whole through August 2023.
-The unemployment rates in College Station-Bryan remained unchanged in July at 3.3%.
-For Texas, the unemployment rate in July and in August was 4.1%.
-At the national level, the unemployment rate increased from 3.5% in July to 3.8% in August.
-The metropolitan area unemployment rates for August will be available from the Bureau of Labor Statistics on September 27, 2023.
+Figure 3 shows the unemployment rates for College Station-Bryan and for Texas from January 2008 to February 2024, and for the nation as a whole through March 2024.
+The unemployment rate in College Station-Bryan was 3.1% in February, the same as in January.
+The Texas rate was 3.9% in February, also unchanged since January.
+At the national level, the unemployment rate was 3.9% in February, but decreased to 3.8% in March.
+The state and metropolitan area unemployment rates for March will be released by the Bureau of Labor Statistics on April 19 and May 1, 2024, respectively.

 Focus on the College Station-Bryan MSA